DETCOG WAITING LIST IS CURRENTLY CLOSED

 DETCOG has established local preferences giving priority to families who meet one the preference categories listed below.
 Preferences are not verified at the time of application.
 Any preference noted on the application will be verified at the time an applicant reaches the top of the waiting list; you will not be given a preference if you do not meet the preference at the time you reach the top of the waiting list.

-Note: As per our Administrative Plan, applications are accepted onto the waiting list by preference/lottery method; if it is determined at verification that applicant did not qualify for the preference(s) claimed on the original application and those preferences caused the application to be selected by preference/lottery onto the waiting list when it otherwise would not have been selected, the application will be denied.
+As per DETCOG’s Administrative Plan, Chapter 4.III.C, “Applications are accepted onto the waiting list by preference/lottery method; if it is determined at verification that applicant provided false information on their original application, the application will be denied.”

 Detailed information about preferences is available for review in Chapter 4.III.C of our Administrative Plan.